mrkem598/C-interview-q-a/README.md

 ## 9. OR is a binary operator and is denoted bu the symbol ||, which is two adjacent pipe symbols.
 What does `(x || y)` mean?

 Answer: The possible output for `(x || Y)` is gonna be true or y is true or both are true.

+***
+## 10. Why is termination an important characteristic of an algorithm?

+Answer:

+If we started following an algorithm that did not terminate, we would never finish executing it!

+***
+## 11. Why is clarity an important characteristic of an algorithm?

+Answer:

+While executing a step, we should know exactly what must be done.
+If we did not, then there would be no single specific outcome for a particular step.
+Another good reason is that algorithms are usually translated into computer programs, and computer programs do not leave room for ambiguity.